i30817/libretrofuzz/README.rst

  After downloading ``ScummVM`` thumbnails (and not before, to minimize false positives), we'd like to try to pickup a few covers from ``DOS`` thumbnails and skip download if there a risk of mixing thumbnails from ``DOS`` and ``ScummVM`` for a single game.
  Choose the ScummVM playlist and DOS system name, and covers would be downloaded with risk of false positives: CD vs floppy covers, USA vs Japan covers, or another platform vs DOS.

-Because of this increased risk of false positives with options, the default is to count everything except hack metadata as part of the match, only select the names that match exactly (after 'safe' heuristics like removing spaces) and the default pre-selected system name to be the same as the playlist name, which is safest.
+Because of this increased risk of false positives with options, the default is to count everything except hack metadata as part of the match and the default pre-selected system name to be the same as the playlist name, which is safest.

-False positives will then be from using ``--min`` (allows inexact matches) or/and one of the commands that do not count metadata (``--before`` and ``--no-meta``).
 A common scenario is the thumbnail server not having a single thumbnail of the game, and the program selecting the best match it can which is still good enough to pass, like a sequel, prequel, or different release, most often regions/languages.
-It's not recommended to use ``--min`` less than 100 without ``--filter`` to a specific game, or at least ``--delay/--delay-after`` to be able to cancel.
+It's not recommended to use ``--min`` less than 90 without ``--filter`` to a specific game, or at least ``--delay/--delay-after`` to be able to cancel.

 Example:
   ``libretro-fuzz --system 'Commodore - Amiga' --before '_' --filter '[Ii]shar*'``